SohamMalakar/Generics-in-C/README.md

 ## Why you should use it?

 In programming, we often need to create data structures or functions that are generic.
-But in C, it simply doesn't support generics.
+But in C, it's not supported at all.
 So instead, we can use this custom preprocessor to add generics to C.

 ## Working